bluenviron/goroslib/README.md

 msg-import --rospackage=my_package mymessage.msg > mymessage.go
 ```

-### How can i compile nodes for another operating system?
+### How can i compile a node for another operating system?

 To compile a node for another OS, it's enough to follow the standard Golang procedure to cross-compile, that consists in setting the `GOOS` and `GOARCH` environment variables according to the target machine.
 For instance, to build a node for Windows from another OS, run: